 Molly Leavens, undergraduate candidate, Harvard College

-Marena Lin, doctoral candidate in the Department of Earth and Planetary Sciences
+Marena Lin, doctoral candidate in the Department of Earth and Planetary Sciences, GSAS

 Allyson Perez, undergraduate candidate, Harvard College

-Alicia Harley, doctoral candidate in Public Policy, Kennedy School of Government
+Alicia Harley, doctoral candidate in Public Policy, Harvard Kennedy School

-Jessica Newman, Master in Public Policy candidate, Kennedy School of Government
+Jessica Newman, Master in Public Policy candidate, Harvard Kennedy School

 Mia Blakstad is a candidate for the Master of Science in Global Health and Population at Harvard T. H. Chan School of Public Health (HSPH).
 She is passionate about global health and nutrition, and views malnutrition as a major underlying cause of systemic poverty.
 At HSPH, Mia is currently working on an integrated Homestead Agriculture and Nutrition (HANU) intervention to improve dietary diversity and health among rural Tanzanian households.
 With the support of the Ray Goldberg Fellowship, she will investigate participant perspectives and possible spillover effects of the HANU initiative.
 The fellowship offers an excellent opportunity for her to develop qualitative research skills and expand the quantitative impact assessment at endline.
 Mia developed her passion for nutrition during her B.Sc. in Nutritional Science at Cornell University, where she investigated the association between iron fortification and worker productivity in female Indian tea pluckers.
 Her work at Cornell aimed to demonstrate to policy makers how iron fortification can improve not only population health but also promote economic development.
 Pursuing more exposure particularly to the later stages of policy development, she carried out more enhanced training and fieldwork in implementation science in Ethiopia.
 Exploring barriers to implementation of the Ethiopian National Nutrition Programme exposed her to the many contrasting public health perspectives across government sectors and gave her an appreciation for transdisciplinary approaches to implementing global health policies.
 Through her current and future research, Mia seeks to contribute to bridging scientific evidence with higher-level action at scale to reduce global rates of malnutrition.
 She aims to build upon the experience in Tanzania to determine the scope and themes of her future doctoral research and beyond.
 Mia is an inaugural fellow for the Norwegian educational scholarship Aker Scholarship and a recipient of Harvard’s Maternal Health Task Force Grant.